Telling Your Story: Testing for Yourself

 Hidden Potential Assessment

-1. Like us, by the way.
-This space and the students in this space are, to some extent, trying to change how we learn.
-As ambitious as it is, remember what someone said about dreaming big: “Shoot for the moon.
+1. This classroom and the students in this classroom are, to some extent, trying to change how we learn.
+We work within the system.
+And as ambitious as it is to try to do that, remember what someone said about dreaming big: “Shoot for the moon.
 Even if you miss, you’ll land among the stars [where your skin will inflate and your lungs will explode].”

 2. You can get to this interview, by the way, through a careful reading of the Wikipedia page on multiple intelligences.
 It also quotes a useful definition of intelligence, according to Gardner: “a biopsychological potential to process information that can be activated in a cultural setting to solve problems or create products that are of value in a culture.”
 Unpacking that sentence is an excellent exercise in close reading, and it would help you make sense of this self-assessment.
 Note, too, that this footnote is helping you to learn more about how you learn.
 There are always levels to this.